 Hold a valid Disability Tax Credit certificate.

-Have filed an income tax return.
+Have filed an income tax return (and spouse, unless spouse is non-resident).

-Be a Canadian citizen, permanent resident, protected person, or a temporary resident
+Be a Canadian citizen, permanent resident, protected person, or a temporary resident who has lived in Canada throughout the previous 18 months.

 Benefit amount: